YehudaShapira/xv6-explained/Explanations.md

 * We have the direct blocks because reading from the indirect blocks cost an extra read for each block.
 * We have the indirect blocks because the direct blocks are a waste of space for small files.

+###* The buffer layer*

+The buffer layer supplies the following functions:

+* `bread`
+* `bwrite`
+* `balloc`
+* `bfree`

+`struct buf` has the following fields:

+* `flags` - such as BUSY or DIRTY
+* `dev`
+* `sector` - device and block num
+* `struct buf * prev` - for linked list
+* `struct buf * next` - for linked list
+* `struct bef * qnext`
+* `uchar data[512]`

+All our buffers are kept in a cache, `bcache`.
+This cache contains a spinlock (obviously), and a linked list of buffers (held in field `head`).

+The linked list of buffers is maintained so that the most recently used is in the head, and the least in the tail.

+Buffs are never removed from the cache!
+If they're not used, they're marked as *not* busy and *not* dirty.
+If we need a new buff (such as calling `bget` for a block that hasn't been read yet), we find a `struct buff` at the end of the list that is neither BUSY nor DIRTY, and mark it BUSY.

+When we call `brelse` and release a buffer, it is moved to the head of the list (and it's BUSY flag is turned off).

+`bcache` is initialized in `binit()`.

+###*The superblock and the bitmap*

+There is a block on the disk called the *superblock*.
+This block is located right after the boot block, and contains meta data regarding the other blocks.

+There is another area on the disk called the *bitmap*.
+For every block on the disk, there is a bit that marks whether the block is free or not.